 Trinity hosts its annual Alternative Gift Opportunities (AGO) event!
-You have the opportunity to provide friends and family with the gift of a donation in their name to one of our local and/or global ministry partners helping to address the effects of the COVID-19 pandemic.
+Can’t figure out what gifts to purchase for everyone on your Christmas list?
+The AGO is back again this year to help you out.
+Give an alternative gift by making a donation, or donations, to any number of Trinity’s locally or globally supported ministries.
 To view the full brochure, click here or read about the participating ministries below.
 For each donation, you will receive a colorful, informative card to gift each recipient that explains the mission you've picked for them.

 Click here for a fillable Excel order form.

 Click here for a pdf order form to print and fill out manually.